codsen/codsen/packages/object-merge-advanced/README.md

 - `null`
 - `undefined` doesn't trump anything

-The idea is, we strive to retain as much info as possible after merging.
+The idea is, we strive to retain **as much datum** as possible after merging.
 For example, you'd be better off with a non-empty string than with an empty array or boolean.

-The fun does not stop here.
-Sometimes life demands _unidirectional merges_ from either source or destination ("overwrite no matter what, from either side").
-This can be done per object-key-basis, see `opts.ignoreKeys` where first input object's key overrides the second's and `opts.hardMergeKeys` for the opposite.

-If you are still not happy with the merging algorithm you can tap the callback and [override the result](#optscb) in any way you like.
+There are plenty of settings (mainly aimed at templating needs) but you can tap the callback and [override the result](#optscb) in any way you like.

 **That's what this library does**

-When `object-merge-advanced` merges two _objects_, it will check the types of their key values:
+When `object-merge-advanced` merges two _objects_, it will recursively traverse each key and compare:

 * If a key exists only in one of the objects, it goes straight into the result object.
 * If a key exists on both, we got a clash.
 Key's value will be chosen judging by its value's type: